-The 1921 Tulsa Race Riot was the deadliest massacre on American soil since the Civil War - but it is rarely mentioned in history books.
+The 1921 Tulsa Race Massacre was the deadliest massacre on American soil since the Civil War - but it is rarely mentioned in history books.
 Over a two-day period, 300 people were killed and over a thousand homes and businesses were looted and burned.
-The victims included black veterans of World War I, the proprietor of the largest African American-owned hotel in the country, and scores of innocent people.
+The victims included Black veterans of World War I, the proprietor of the largest African American-owned hotel in the country, and scores of innocent people.

-The Greenwood, Oklahoma, massacre destroyed a thriving black neighborhood as planes dropped firebombs on American citizens.
-The National Guard detained 6,000 black residents - but not a single white person was arrested.
-The Tulsa race riot death toll was at least 300 people, but the true number may never be known, since Tulsa’s only black hospitals were destroyed in the riot, and segregated white hospitals refused to treat black victims.
+The Greenwood, Oklahoma, massacre destroyed a thriving Black neighborhood as planes dropped firebombs on American citizens.
+The National Guard detained 6,000 Black residents - but not a single white person was arrested.
+The Tulsa race massacre death toll was at least 300 people, but the true number may never be known, since Tulsa’s only Black hospitals were destroyed in the massacre, and segregated white hospitals refused to treat Black victims.
 In America’s long history of racial violence, the Tulsa massacre is one of the most tragic events.

 According to the Tulsa Tribune, Rowland “attacked her, scratching her hands and face tearing her clothes.”
 According to Mary Parrish, an eyewitness to the massacre who wrote Events of the Tulsa Disaster in 1922, “A Colored boy accidentally stepped on a white elevator girl’s shoe.”
 Rowland was quickly arrested, and the incendiary headline from the Tulsa Tribute, which read, "Nab Negro for Attacking Girl In an Elevator" sent a lynch mob to the courthouse to kill Rowland.